gbmhunter/blog/content/programming/version-control-systems/_index.md

 * A checkout system for files
 * The ability to merge individual changes on one file together

 Version control systems usually originate from command-line roots, and then get GUI'ed up once they gain popularity.
-Using modern SCM's like Git and Mercurial is trivial through a command-line.
+Using modern SCMs like Git and Mercurial is trivial through a command-line.

 ## Mercurial

 Mercurial will not copy folders into the repo if there are no files in them.
-Why would you have empty foler you ask?
+Why would you have empty folder you ask?
 Well, one reason would be if you had a template folder structure for new projects that you wanted in the repo.

 One of my favourite SCMs!
 It is very similar to Git, and hence Git it also one of my favourite.
 Mercurial only creates one folder in the root directory of your project (SVN creates one in every folder).
 [TortoiseHG](http://tortoisehg.bitbucket.org/) is an awesome Windows shell extension for Mercurial.
 I never get errors and irreversable lockouts with Mercurial as I did with SVN.